Wage & employment contract

 Your employer may require you to work overtime if:

-- the overtime is not overly physically and mentally demanding.
+- the overtime is not excessively physically and mentally demanding.

-- working hours and daily rest periods are respected.
+- working hours and daily rest periods are observed.

 Even if you decide for yourself to work overtime, you must comply with these rules.